 Our organization manufactures personal protective equipment (PPE) and other medical equipment needed for COVID-19 response.
 Are there opportunities to supply the Government of Canada or Canadian provinces and territories?

 The Government of Canada is implementing Canada’s Plan to Mobilize Industry to fight COVID-19.
 If your company manufactures products and services needed in the COVID-19 response, visit Buyandsell.gc.ca.
 You can view products and services that are needed, sign up for alerts on new procurement opportunities, and submit a form identifying your company’s capacity.

 Are Immigration and Citizenship applications still operational and being processed during COVID-19?

 Immigration and Citizenship Canada facilitates several programs that allow companies doing business in Canada to bring in the right international talent to fit their needs.
+Because of COVID-19, IRCC has indicated that there are delays in the processing of applications.
+IRCC is still processing GSS eligible work permits, but they may take longer than 2 weeks.
 For updates on specific programs, we recommend you visit their website.

 My company is growing and hiring in Canada during COVID-19.
 How can I identify the right talent?

 Doing business in Canada gives your company access to one of the highest skilled workforces and talent pipelines in the world.
 While COVID-19 has presented new challenges in growing your team, the Government of Canada has several programs that can help.
 Mitacs works with companies to find the right people and solve innovation challenges.

 Are COVID-19 response measures and guidelines for operating businesses the same across Canada?